foresturquhart/grimoire/README.md

 ### Options

-- `-o, --output <path>`: Specify the output file.
-Defaults to stdout if not provided.
+- `-o, --output <path>`: Specify an output file.
+Defaults to stdout if omitted.
 - `-f, --force`: Overwrite the output file if it already exists.
-- `--version`: Display the current version of the tool.
+- `--version`: Display the current version.

 ### Examples

-1. Convert a directory into Markdown and print to stdout:
+1. Convert a directory into Markdown and print the output to stdout:
    ```bash
    grimoire ./myproject
    ```
 2. Save the output to a file:
    ```bash
    grimoire -o output.md ./myproject
    ```
 3. Overwrite an existing file:
    ```bash
    grimoire -o output.md -f ./myproject
    ```

-4. Use in a Git repository and sort files by commit frequency:
+4. Sort files by commit frequency in a Git repository:
    ```bash
    grimoire ./my-git-repo
    ```

 ## Configuration

-### Allowed Extensions
+### Allowed File Extensions

-Grimoire processes files with specific extensions by default.
-You can customize the allowed extensions by modifying the `AllowedExtensions` constant in the codebase.
+Grimoire processes files with specific extensions.
+You can customize these by modifying the `DefaultAllowedFileExtensions` constant in the codebase.

-### Ignored Patterns
+### Ignored Path Patterns

-Files and directories matching the `IgnoredPatterns` constant are skipped during processing.
+Files and directories matching patterns in the `DefaultIgnoredPathPatterns` constant are excluded from processing.
 This includes temporary files, build artifacts, and version control directories.

 ## Contributing

 Contributions are welcome!
-Please follow these steps:
+To get started:

 1. Fork the repository.
-2. Create a new branch for your feature or bugfix:
+2. Create a new branch for your feature or fix:
    ```bash
    git checkout -b feature/my-new-feature
    ```